/* Scenario metadata

 You key the mic.
 "Chicago Center, five Golf Hotel, not declaring at this time, but request priority vectors to nearest above-minimums IFR airport."

 "Five Golf Hotel, Chicago, roger.
 DuPage at zero-three-five, thirty miles, niner hundred overcast four.
 Chicago Executive zero-five-zero, forty-five miles, seven hundred overcast three.
 Waukegan zero-five-five, forty miles, six hundred overcast two and a half.
-Rockford zero-one-zero, thirty-five miles, four hundred overcast one, at ILS mins.
+Rockford zero-one-zero, thirty-five miles, two hundred overcast three-quarters, right at ILS mins.
 Burlington three-five-five, fifty-five miles, three hundred overcast one."

 <div class="choice-list">